 7. Secure Pet Friendly Accommodations in Advance: If your move is such that you'll need to make overnight stops along the way, be sure to secure these accommodations before you hit the road.
 Our Search By Route feature will allow you to find pet friendly accommodations along your route by plugging in your origination location and final destination.
 Pet policies do change some times without notice and accommodations may be limited so it's recommended that you book a pet friendly hotel in advance.

 8. Plan Ahead for Air Travel: Check with your veterinarian and the airline if your pet will be flying.
 The airline will require a health certificate issued by your vet.
 You'll also want to purchase an appropriate airline approved pet carrier.
 Be sure you take the time to familiarize your pet with it at least one month prior to travel.
 Visit our Airline Pet Policies page to familiarize yourself with the rules specific to the airline you are flying.
 For more on safe air travel, see Pet Travel Tips for Flying.

 9. Calm Energy: Even though moving is typically a crazy and hectic time for you, it's important to keep yourself as calm and relaxed as possible.
-We all know that our pets sense our energy and when we're amped up, they get stress.
+We all know that our pets sense our energy and when we're amped up, they get stressed.
 So, whatever works for you to keep your sense of calm, do it!

-10. Tell Your Pet: This may seem out there to some, BUT, have a talk with your pet letting them know about the move.
+10. Tell Your Pet: This may seem "out there" to some, BUT, have a talk with your pet letting them know about the move.
 Let them know what to expect on moving day, about the new house, the yard, etc...
 If nothing else, it will make you feel better, which in turn will help your pet.

 Moving to a new home with your pet doesn't have to be stressful if you are prepared and plan ahead!